Skip to content

 );

-->set('email', 'jane@example.com');
+$user->set('email', 'jane@example.com');

-echo $updatedUser->name; // 'Jane Doe'
+echo $user->name; // 'Jane Doe'

-echo $updatedUser->age; // 25
+echo $user->age; // 25

-echo $updatedUser->email; // 'jane@example.com'
+echo $user->email; // 'jane@example.com'

-$user = new UserDTO(name: 'John', email: 'john@example.com', age: 30);
+$user = new UserDto(name: 'John', email: 'john@example.com', age: 30);

 // Returns null for non-existent paths